-If your infrastructure comprises VMs running interdependent applications (for example, Exchange server and domain controller), it is reasonable to failover them one by one, as a group.
+This feature is not available for physical machine backups.
+If your infrastructure comprises machines running interdependent applications (for example, Exchange server and domain controller), it is reasonable to failover them one by one, as a group.
 To do this automatically, you can prepare a failover plan using Veeam Backup & Replication management console.
 This plan sets the following:

-- The order in which the VMs should be processed: for example, AD domain services server first, Exchange server after it.
+- The order in which the machines should be processed: for example, AD domain services server first, Exchange server after it.

-- The delay time needed to start each VM.
-The delay time helps to ensure that certain VMs (AD domain services server in our example) are already running at the time the dependent VMs start.
+- The delay time needed to start each machine.
+The delay time helps to ensure that certain machines (AD domain services server in our example) are already running at the time the dependent machines start.

 The failover process is performed in the following way (either ad-hoc or on schedule):

-- For each VM included in the plan, Veeam Backup & Replication detects its replica (the VMs whose replicas are already in Failover or Failback state are skipped from processing).
+- For each machine included in the plan, Veeam Backup & Replication detects its replica (the machines whose replicas are already in Failover or Failback state are skipped from processing).

-- The replica VMs are started sequentially, in the order they appear in the failover plan, within the set time intervals.
+- The replica machines are started sequentially, in the order they appear in the failover plan, within the set time intervals.

 Consider that failover is a temporary intermediate step that needs to be finalized.
 The finalizing options for a group failover are similar to a regular failover: undoing failover, permanent failover or failback.
 To learn more about failover planning and recommended course of action, please refer to Veeam Backup & Replication User Guide.